qmk/qmk_firmware/docs/tap_hold.md

 ## Why is there no `*_kb` or `*_user` functions?!

 Unlike many of the other functions here, there isn't a need (or even reason) to have a quantum or keyboard level function.
-Only user level functions are useful here, so no need to mark them as such.	zs
+Only user level functions are useful here, so no need to mark them as such.